 Connect with Haltiwanger on LinkedIn.

-Kylie King is an Assistant Professor of Business and Entrepreneurship at Champlain College.
-Kylie is passionate about experiential learning, teamwork, design, and innovation and teaches courses on these topics.
+Kylie King is an assistant professor of business and entrepreneurship at Champlain College.
+King is passionate about experiential learning, teamwork, design, and innovation and teaches courses on these topics.
 Her research interests include evaluating the impact of individual and team level variables on team constructs.
-Previously, Kylie served as the Director of QUEST Undergraduate Honors program while earning her MA in higher education at the University of Maryland.
+Previously, King served as the director of the QUEST Undergraduate Honors program while earning her MA in higher education at the University of Maryland.

 Connect with King on LinkedIn.

-David Kirsch is an Associate Professor at the University of Maryland Smith School of Business.
-David's research interests include industry emergence, technological choice, technological failure, and the role of entrepreneurship in the emergence of new industries.
+David Kirsch is an associate professor at the University of Maryland's Smith School of Business.
+Kirsch's research interests include industry emergence, technological choice, technological failure, and the role of entrepreneurship in the emergence of new industries.
 In 2003, he co-authored an article on the Electric Vehicle Company that received the IEEE Life Members Prize from the Society for the History of Technology.
 He's also interested in methodological problems associated with historical scholarship in the digital age.
-David is building a digital archive of the Dot Com Era that will preserve at-risk, born-digital content about business and culture during the late 1990s.
+Kirsch is building a digital archive of the dot com era that will preserve at-risk, born-digital content about business and culture during the late 1990s.

-Brian Kogelmann is an Assistant Professor in the Department of Philosophy at the University of Maryland.
-Brian researches the intersection of philosophy, politics, and economics.
+Brian Kogelmann is an assistant professor in the Department of Philosophy at the University of Maryland.
+Kogelmann researches the intersection of philosophy, politics, and economics.
 He is currently investigating the methodology and structure of public reason liberalism, publicity, and transparency.
 His work has appeared, among other places, in the Journal of Philosophy and American Political Science Review.
-Brian's current and past collaborators include Brian Albrecht, Hun Chung, Jerry Gaus, Benjamin Ogden, Alex Salter, Stephen G.W.
+Kogelmann's current and past collaborators include Brian Albrecht, Hun Chung, Jerry Gaus, Benjamin Ogden, Alex Salter, Stephen G.W.
 Stich, and Robert H. Wallace.
 Brian frames his interdisciplinary research in terms of one guiding question: how can diverse groups stricken by irreconcilable disagreements nonetheless find ways of living better together?